leonardchinonso/bulkOperationsOnAVLTrees/README.md

 ### BUILDING CODE
 To run the `main.go` file, in the terminal, from the root directory, run:

-    > go run main.go
+    > go run main.go <fileName1> <fileName2>

+This command takes in two files as arguments and uses their byte representation as the input tree and the update tree respectively.
 The `main.go` file can be used to run quick tests to observe any cases, feel free to add your code to test specific outcomes.

 ### RUNNING TESTS
 In the `*_test.go` files, there are fuzz tests written for the `union` and `difference` bulk operations.
 To run any of these fuzz tests,